How to Create an Educational Website or a Learning Management System

 Top Cases to Use a Website Constructor 🔨

-This option is just the catch for businesses and startups that don’t need a custom website at the current stage.
-This happens most often in the following cases.
+This option is just the catch for businesses and startups that don’t need a custom website at their current stage.
+This happens most often in the following cases:

-# 1: One of the reasons to use a website builder is to conduct a test-drive of your idea — check its viability, demand, and other important metrics.
+# 1: One of the reasons to use a website builder is if you want to conduct a test-drive of your idea — check its viability, demand, and other important metrics.

 For instance, if you have an offline business and are planning on offering your services online, isn’t it a great idea to develop an MVP?

-MVP is a minimum valuable product which is a version of a product where you provide enough features to satisfy basic customer needs and get feedback for future development.
+MVP, a minimum viable product, is a version of a product that you build to provide enough features to satisfy basic customer needs and get feedback for future development.

-# 2: If you want to create a landing page to promote your offline services (make a school website, for instance).
-That may work out in case you don’t want to go digital as for now but need a website to present your services.
+# 2: You can also consider creating a landing page to promote your offline services (make a school website, for instance) in case you don’t want to go digital as of now but need a website to present your services.

 For example, if you want to promote your business online, your ads should lead somewhere.
 A simple landing page is exactly for such purposes.

-But keep in mind that the functionality of such a landing page will be quite limited.
+Nevertheless, keep in mind that the functionality of landing pages is quite limited.

-It’s usually enough to place some general description, info on teachers, testimonials, introductory video, and pricing options, but not much more.
-If you’re looking for some special features or really unique design, custom educational website development will suit better.
+It’s usually enough to place some general description, info on teachers, some kind of testimonials, an introductory video, pricing options, but not much more.
+If you’re looking for some special features or a really unique design, custom educational website development might suit you much better.